nextcloud/documentation/admin_manual/operations/scaling_multiple_machines.rst

     :maxdepth: 2
     :hidden:

-This document will cover the reference architecture for the ownCloud Scale Out model for a single datacenter implementation.
-The document will focus on the three main elements of an ownCloud deployment:
+This document will cover the reference architecture for the Nextcloud Scale Out model for a single datacenter implementation.
+The document will focus on the three main elements of an Nextcloud deployment:

 *   Application layer
 *   Database Layer